Putrus/putrus/README.md

 - :video_game: Computer games

   I received my first computer for Christmas in 2004, in the same time I got the Techland game "Pet Racer".
-  I immediately fell in love with computer games, I spent whole days in the map editors of various games.
+  I immediately fell in love with games and I spent whole days in the map editors of various games.
   To this day, I love playing and creating games.

 - :soccer: Football/Futsal